California man swept out to sea in Hawaii

-Authorities in Hawaii have called off the search for a California man who was reported missin on Monday, multiple sources report.
+(KTLA) — Authorities in Hawaii have called off the search for a California man who was reported missing on Monday, multiple sources report.

 According to the Honolulu Star-Advertiser, the Maui Fire Department first responded to an emergency call for the missing swimmer just before 3:40 p.m.
 Monday afternoon.